-The complex financial times we live in demand greater modeling techniques and a deeper understanding of financial data.
-The Master in Finance at the Barcelona GSE is designed to meet these challenges.
+The increasing complexity of financial markets demands greater modeling techniques and a deeper understanding of financial data.
+The Finance Program of the Master's in Economics and Finance at the Barcelona GSE is designed to prepare you for these challenges.

-The Barcelona GSE Finance Program gives you the strong modeling techniques, econometric tools, and advanced coding skills needed for the top jobs in banking, consulting and fintech.
+The Barcelona GSE Finance Program builds on the School's outstanding faculty in Finance, Economics, Econometrics and Data Science.
+The program is aimed at students that seek an interdisciplinary approach that combines Finance and Economics.
+It is designed to give students the strong modeling techniques, econometric tools, and advanced coding skills needed for the top jobs in banking, consulting and fintech.

-- Concepts: acquire an in-depth understanding of the theory of finance
+Concepts: acquire an in-depth understanding of the theory of Finance and Economics

-Data analysis: apply econometric techniques to analyze complex financial data
+Data analysis: apply Econometrics, Statistics and Data Science techniques to analyze complex financial data

-This program requires that all entering students be able to show a solid academic background in mathematics and statistics.
-A proof will be required showing an undergraduate degree with a substantial number of quantitative subjects, or GRE to demonstrate quantitative ability, however, the GRE is not mandatory for this program.
+Most of our Finance students have a background in Economics or in a quantitative subject.
+Proof will be required showing an undergraduate degree with a substantial number of quantitative subjects, or GRE to demonstrate quantitative ability (however, the GRE is not mandatory for this program).

 A key advantage of our Master in Finance is that students can benefit from BGSE top faculty teaching in a wide range of courses in their field of expertise.
 In particular, students with an interest in quantitative techniques can take electives in advanced econometric methods, optimization techniques, advanced programming, and machine learning, while students who are interested in economics topics can choose among the advanced economics courses in macroeconomics, monetary policy, and exchange rates.